geneseframework/complexity/README.md

 [Top](#table-of-contents)
+## 7. The *@Complexity* project

-## 7. How to contribute ?
+### 7.1 How to contribute ?

-### 7.1 Confirm, refute, specify
+@genese/complexity is a part of the *@Complexity* project, which is a collective open-source project whose aim is to provide a better knowledge on software complexity.
+You can contribute to this project in many ways.

-The estimation of the cognitive complexity will always be a simple approximation.
-The time required for a human to understand a source code depends of thousands of factors which must be studied severely.
+The measure of the cognitive complexity will always be a simple approximation.
+The time required for a human to understand a source code depends on thousands of factors which must be studied severely.
 Our goal is only to give the better approximation of the measure of the Cognitive Complexity, that is, the Complexity Index.

 You can help in many ways by confirming, refuting or specifying the actual mode of computation of the Cognitive Complexity.
 This page is the receptacle of the different propositions coming from the community.
-Of course, we accept results coming from research labs or statistic studies, but we accept too the simple feedbacks coming from developers themselves.
+Of course, we accept results coming from research labs or statistic studies, but simple feedbacks coming from developers themselves are welcome !
 Each element or idea which is able to improve our algorithm is welcome.
 If you think that something is wrong in our approach, your opinion is welcome.
 If you think about a new complexity factor or a new way to estimate some kind of complexity, your idea is welcome too !

 Each time the algorithm will be updated, the version indicated at the top of the Table of Weights will be updated too.